edgardespinoza/near_rust_smart_contract_product/README.md

-# Management Product
+# Products Management
-- Management Products is an smart contract where you can add, delete, update and get products with stock, using NEAR Protocol
+- Products Management is an smart contract where you can add, delete, update and get products with stock, using NEAR Protocol
 - Add permision Ownable
 - Add AccessControl with roles